stanozm/DiagramExtractor/README.md

 java -jar DiagramExtractor.jar path_to_dir_with_reports DIAGRAM_OPTIONS

-where DIAGRAM_OPTIONS is one or more Numbers according to the list:
+where DIAGRAM_OPTIONS is one or more Numbers (separated by space) according to the list:

 1 - Use Case Diagram